 - The provider was aware of and complied with the requirements of the duty of candour.
-The GP encouraged a culture of openness and honesty. - The practice had systems for notifiable safety incidents and ensured this information was shared with staff to help ensure appropriate action was taken.
-However, the practice did not always keep records of action taken or if no action was necessary in response to receipt of all notifiable safety incidents. - The practice valued feedback from patients, the public and - There was a focus on continuous learning and improvement at all levels.
+The GP partners encouraged a culture of openness and honesty. - The practice had systems for notifiable safety incidents and ensured this information was shared with staff to help ensure appropriate action was taken. - The practice valued feedback from patients, the public and staff. - There was a focus on continuous learning and improvement at all levels.